Skip to main content

 Providing an IRD number

 New investors have 6 weeks to provide you with their IRD number.
-If they do not, you can close their account and refund the funds.
+If they do not, you can close their account and refund the funds minus any tax.

-For income attributed during the 6 weeks, you need to:
+For income attributed during the 6 weeks, the MRP must:

-• work out tax using the default rate and pay this to us
+• work out tax using the given PIR (if any), or the default rate, and pay this to us

 • include any net balance in the refund of an investment.